TATA-Y/Automatic-Control-System-for-Heat-Pump/README.md

 ## Acknowledgments

-Key parts of this project require the following scientific software packages: Matplotlib[Matplotlib], NumPy [@NumPy], Pandas [@Pandas].
-Other packages implemented are Matplotlib and Math.
+Key parts of this project require the following scientific software packages: Matplotlib[@Matplotlib], NumPy [@NumPy], Pandas [@Pandas].
+Other packages implemented are prettytable, TESpy, and Math.